Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: Results

-The black hole population exhibits the strongest fractional response to isocurvature among the metrics considered.
-Panel (d) of \cref{fig:volume_averaged} presents the ratio plots for the comoving BH accretion rate density, $\dot{\rho}_{\rm{BH}}(z)$, which quantifies the instantaneous rate at which gas is accreted onto BHs at each epoch per unit volume.
+The growth of black holes (BHs) provides an especially sensitive probe of isocurvature perturbations, owing to the highly non-linear coupling between gas supply, accretion physics, and feedback.
+Panel (d) of \cref{fig:volume_averaged} shows the time evolution of the comoving black hole accretion rate density, $\dot{\rho}_{\rm BH}(z)$, a global, population-averaged quantity that measures the instantaneous rate at which gas is accreted onto the entire BH population per unit comoving volume at each epoch.
 The accretion histories are distinctly asymmetric between the \inv{}/\noiso{} and \fid{}/\noiso{} models.
-Jackknife errors are substantially larger, particularly at high redshift, reflecting the fact that the global accretion rate is dominated by a few very highly accreting BHs, consistent with other works (e.g. \citealt{Weinberger2025}).
+Jackknife uncertainties are substantially larger, particularly at high redshift, reflecting the fact that the global accretion rate is dominated by a few very highly accreting BHs, consistent with other works (e.g. \citealt{Weinberger2025}).
 At $z=8$, \inv{} is enhanced by $25\%$ relative to \noiso{}, whereas \fid{} is mildly suppressed by $5\%$.
 This asymmetry arises from the coupling between the isocurvature-induced initial gas supply and the complex, non-linear growth and feedback cycles governing BH evolution, whereby modest initial differences in gas supply are non-linearly amplified.

 These differing accretion histories are manifested in the time evolution of the comoving BH mass density, $\rho_{\rm BH}(z)$, shown in panel (e) of \cref{fig:volume_averaged}.
-At $z=8$, the simulations agree to within $\mathcal{O}(1\%)$, as expected from the \texttt{FLAMINGO} seeding prescription: BHs are introduced with a fixed seed mass of $10^{5}\, \rm M_{\odot}$\footnote{The higher-resolution \texttt{FLAMINGO} m8 subgrid model adopts the same seed mass; the m10 subgrid model instead uses $M_{\rm{BH}}=10^{7}\,\rm M_{\odot}$ to capture rapid early BH growth (e.g. \citealt{Bower2016}).}, once their host halo exceeds $M_{\rm halo}\ge 2.757\times10^{11}\,\rm M_{\odot}$.
-Since this criterion depends only on halo mass, it is insensitive to the presence of isocurvature perturbations.
-Moreover, because compensated isocurvature modes leave halo collapse times effectively unchanged, the number of seeded BHs at fixed redshift is nearly identical across runs.
-At high redshift, insufficient time has elapsed for the differing accretion histories to generate appreciable differences in the BH populations.
-The jackknife errors are also much smaller for $\rho_{\rm{BH}}(z)$ than for $\dot{\rho}_{\rm{BH}}(z)$, consistent with accretion-rate dominance by a few objects.
+At $z=8$, the simulations agree to within $\mathcal{O}(1\%)$, as expected from the \texttt{FLAMINGO} seeding prescription; because compensated isocurvature modes leave halo collapse times effectively unchanged, the number of seeded BHs at fixed redshift is nearly identical across all runs.
+At these early epochs, insufficient time has elapsed for differences in accretion histories to generate appreciable differences in the BH populations.
+The jackknife uncertainties on $\rho_{\rm BH}(z)$ are substantially smaller than those on $\dot{\rho}_{\rm BH}(z)$, consistent with the dominance of a few objects in setting the instantaneous global accretion rate.

 Subsequently, $\rho_{\rm{BH}}$ diverges among the three simulations.
 In \inv{}, the ratio to \noiso{} rises rapidly and reaches a maximum offset of $15\%$ by $z=6$, driven by the larger accretion rate.
 The \fid{}/\noiso{} ratio shows a suppression of similar magnitude but evolves more gradually, peaking at $15\%$ at a later epoch, $z=5.5$.
 The near equality of these peak amplitudes is initially counter-intuitive given the strong asymmetry in $\dot{\rho}_{\rm{BH}}$.
 This arises because the BH population is growing extremely rapidly at early times: the comoving BH mass density increases by an order of magnitude over a short redshift interval, so even highly asymmetric instantaneous accretion rates integrate to a more symmetric cumulative effect.
 Thereafter the ratios evolve non-monotonically, briefly decreasing, then rising again before declining toward late times.
 By $z=0$ only a residual $3\%$ offset in $\rho_{\rm{BH}}$ remains between the isocurvature and \noiso{} runs.
 Among all diagnostics, the BH population thus retains the clearest late-time memory of isocurvature perturbations.